-Though it was profitable, beancounters de-contented the Chrysler PT Cruiser more every year.
+The little crossover was profitable, but beancounters cut Chrysler PT Cruiser features more every year.
 Team member Chris Theodore wrote, “The PT Cruiser was unloved by management, and suffered from benign neglect.
 We had to fight the chairman to get the program approved.
 Many other models were planned, but never came to fruition.
 Other than Brian Nesbitt, Design hated the car because they felt their job was to move the state-of-the-art forward, whether the customer likes it or not.”

-Tom Gale planned the Cruiser to be a Plymouth, like the Plymouth Prowler, with a matching car and minivan to follow; but it debuted too late, as the Plymouth brand was shut down.
+Design chief Tom Gale planned the Cruiser to be a Plymouth, like the Plymouth Prowler, with a matching car and minivan to follow; but the CEO shut down Plymouth before it arrived.

 Chrysler PT Cruiser information